dracut-crypt-ssh/dracut-crypt-ssh/README.md

   can assign predictable ip and pass proper routes.

   On older Dracut versions (e.g. 004 in RHEL6), networking is only configured if you have configured a network root.
-In order to work around this, dracut-earlyssh system will install a dummyroot script (if it detects dracut v004 at build-time).
+In order to work around this, dracut-crypt-ssh system will install a dummyroot script (if it detects dracut v004 at build-time).
   The cmdline for these versions should be `ip=dhcp netroot=dummy`.